guardian/csnx/.changeset/plenty-mice-warn.md

 - EUR for all other Consent or Pay jursidictions

 The corPCurrency is used by the Sourcepoint Scenario to determine which cookie banner is displayed

+The functionality is hidden behind a 0% A/B Test and Switch (defaulting to off), and will only be available where either a user has opted-in or the Switch has been turned on